tschutter/recipes/r/sourdough_pita_bread.md

 dry, then keep the pre-ferment in the microwave with a small bowl of boiled water.

-Combine the starter, 225 grams of water, and 225 grams of flour.
+Combine the starter, 225 grams of water, and 225 grams of bread flour.
 Mix until it forms a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

-Add the olive oil, sugar, and salt then mix to combine.
-Add the remaining flour until you can no longer stir, then turn the dough out onto a floured surface to finish by hand.
+Lightly oil a separate large bowl.
+Add the sugar, olive oil, and salt to the sourdough mix and then mix to combine.
+Add the remaining 150 grams of bread flour until you can no longer stir, then turn the dough out onto a floured surface to finish by hand.
 Knead 5 minutes.
 Form the dough into a smooth ball.
-Put the dough into a lightly oiled bowl, turning once to coat the dough.
+Put the dough into the oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.